CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

     The above is bad, because:

         - the user may have added ``my_functions`` to the path themselves; after calling this function, it is removed from the path.
-        - the user may have set the warning state themselves to ``off``; this is undone after calling this funciton
+        - the user may have set the warning state themselves to ``off``; this is undone after calling this function
         - the current working directory and the path are not restored when execution is interrupted because of an error or a user interrupt (``ctrl+C``).

     **bad:**